-When it comes to surfing destinations, you can forget Australia and Indonesia, because Cornwall has some of the world’s best surfing beaches.
+When it comes to surfing destinations, you can forget the long-haul flights to Australia and Indonesia, because Cornwall has some of the world’s best surfing beaches.
 From Polzeath’s trend-setting shoreline to the beautiful Sennen Cove, you’re spoilt for choice.

 Now trust us, surfing is not as easy as it looks but then nothing this fun should come without some effort.
 First things first, enrol in one of Cornwall’s surf schools to get those basic skills down.
 The surf school at Newquay’s Fistral Beach, the epicentre of UK surfing, has the added bonus of being on the beach so there’s no lugging your board through town.